Local housing allowance

 For most private sector tenants, your Housing Benefit will be the lower of your actual rent or the Local Housing Allowance for the area that you live in.

 Local Housing Allowance is normally paid to the tenant.
-Tenants can no longer choose to have their benefit paid to their landlord, but in circumstances where tenants cannot manage their money, the Council can decide to pay benefit to the landlord.
+Tenants can no longer choose to have their benefit paid to their landlord, but in circumstances where tenants cannot manage their money, we can decide to pay benefit to the landlord.
 If Housing Benefit is paid to you as a landlord, you may be liable to repay any overpaid benefit.

 We will also consider awarding Housing Benefit payments to private sector landlords if they drop their rent to the LHA level or below.